 - How a decision will be made if multiple people request time off on the same day

-If you can, implement a Paid Time Off (PTO) policy.
+If you can, give your employees PTO.
 This prevents people from using excuses for why they need time off.
 It allows them, with notice, to request time off without giving a reason.

 Many times, this can help prevent no show employees because the request was made ahead of time.
 However, emergencies will happen.
 You will need to determine if an employee can use PTO for same-day requests.